Divi Review: 10 Reasons Why I Use Divi

 Reason 04: Multiple API Keys

 This one seems kind of silly to add.
 You’re probably thinking I was just adding filler, right?
 You probably think for this Divi theme review I could only think of 9 reasons, and I added this one for a lark.
 Well, if that’s what you think, you would be wrong.
 Multiple API Keys are awesome.
 AWESOME.
 If you only create one website, and you own it, and use Divi on just that site, then Multiple API Keys are of little use to you … so go ahead and move on to Reason 05: Mailing List Integration with Bloom.
 But, if you build multiple sites, especially if you offer maintenance packages, and you don’t want your client to have lifetime access to Divi upgrades (which they will if you put the API in the Updates section in the Divi Options panel).
 You can create API keys for each website you create, and if for some reason the client locks you out of the admin section, you can disable their API key and they will not be able to update Divi anymore.
 Poof, updates go bye-bye.
 They still have their website, nothing changes there.
-They just can’t update from say Divi 3.6 to Divi 4.0 (as of this writing, that is not a thing, so don’t go looking for it).
+They just can’t update from say Divi 3.29 to Divi 4.

 Oh, and by the way, the “Reason” in this Divi 3 review that got left off that I was going to include was Theme Customizer (Divi Community bumped it).